 - Cardiovascular disorders

 - High blood pressure

 If you receive an examination and sleep study from your physician and are diagnosed with sleep apnea, your treatment plan might include an oral appliance.
-Dr. Cheek or Dr. Chandler will use the prescription from your doctor to make a customized oral appliance that will relieve the symptoms of sleep apnea.
+Dr. Cheek, Dr. Chandler, or Dr. Brice will use the prescription from your doctor to make a customized oral appliance that will relieve the symptoms of sleep apnea.

 You’ll wear the appliance while you sleep to position your jaw forward and prevent your tongue and soft palate from falling back and obstructing your airway.
 Many patients get relief with the Myerson Elastic Mandibular Advancement (EMA)® or Silent Nite® appliance.
 One of our dentists will explain your options and the results you can expect.

 - Customization – One of our dentists will take impressions of your mouth to make a customized appliance that fits comfortably.

 - Convenience – You will be able to adjust the appliance for comfort without the need for an office visit.

 - Relief – The appliance will keep your airway open so you can breathe and sleep without snoring, gasping for air, or choking.